psboonstra/MSEN/README.md

 # MSEN

-### Current Suggested Citation

-In progress

-DOI for this repository:

-In progress

 ## Executive Summary

-This repository contains code for conducting the simulation study in Chase and Boonstra (2019).
+This repository contains code for conducting the simulation study in [Chase and Boonstra (2019)](https://onlinelibrary.wiley.com/doi/full/10.1002/sim.8313).

 ## Further details